nandasafiqalfiansyah/popcat/README.md

 ## Description

 Popcat is a simple game where users can click on the cat image to increase their score.
-The game is based on the popular "pop it" trend on the internet.
+The game is based on the popular "pop it" trend on the internet..

-## Demo

-You can see a live demo of this project at [demo link](https://www.example.com).

 ## Installation